henrytien/henry-notes/doc/docker/docker-tutorial.md

 If you are behind an HTTP or HTTPS proxy server, for example in corporate settings, you need to add this configuration in the Docker systemd service file.

 [HTTP/HTTPS proxy](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy)

+# Dockerfile reference

+Docker can build images automatically by reading the instructions from a `Dockerfile`.
+A `Dockerfile` is a text document that contains all the commands a user could call on the command line to assemble an image.
+Using `docker build` users can create an automated build that executes several command-line instructions in succession.

+This page describes the commands you can use in a `Dockerfile`.
+When you are done reading this page, refer to the [`Dockerfile` Best Practices](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) for a tip-oriented guide.